santiagoramirez/bandicoot/packages/bandicoot_validation/README.md

-# bandicoot_validation
+# Bandicoot Validation

 ## Introduction

-Bandicoot is a validation schema library that makes is easy to create validation schemas and run those validations against a provided `Map`.
+Bandicoot Validation is a validation schema library that makes is easy to create validation schemas and run those validations against a provided `Map`.
-Bandicoot also enables the ability to sanitize map values as well.
+Bandicoot Validation also enables the ability to sanitize map values as well.

 ## Creating a Schema